 Car essentials for summer adventures aren’t always the first thing you think about once the kids are out of school.
 Your first thought is probably “dang, what am I going to do with these kids all day, now that they’re home for summer vacation?”
 Trust me, I always wait until the kids are already out of school, before I start to plan our daily summer adventures.
 Luckily, our family lives on an island that allows us to take in tons of amazing beaches, parks, and outdoor entertainment, throughout the entire summer.
-It’s just a matter of this sunflower being well-prepared at all times, so the fun never stops!
+It’s a matter of a well-prepared sunflower, so the fun never stops!

 Car essentials for summer adventures